-While a hip replacement can be an effective way for many patients to reduce pain and restore mobility, it can also be an expensive process.
+While a hip replacement may be an effective way for some patients to reduce pain and restore mobility, it can also be an expensive process.
 Whether you choose to go through the public or private system for your hip replacement, you’ll most likely end up with a number of out-of-pocket costs, which could be fairly significant.

 What is a hip replacement?